xmrsmoothx/Python-world-gen/README.md

 # Python-world-gen
-A crazy python worldgen toy.
+An experimental python worldgen toy.

 Allegedly, this allows the user to satisfy dependencies and run the program: